drbean/edit/mari/Essay_Academic_Writing_B-6.md

 Introduction

-Karen Joy Fowler's *The Jane Austen Book Club* (2004) is about the five female members,
-Jocelyn, Allegra, Prudie, Bernadette, Sylvia, and the single male member, Grigg, of a book club who gather for monthly meetings to discuss Austen's six novels, *Emma*, *Sense and Sensibility*, *Mansfield Park*, *Northanger Abbey*, *Pride and Prejudice*, and *Persuasion* from March through August, at their homes in early twenty-first century Central Valley, California.
+Karen Joy Fowler's *The Jane Austen Book Club* (2004) is about the five female members, Jocelyn, Allegra, Prudie, Bernadette, Sylvia, and the single man, Grigg, who gather for a monthly book club meeting to discuss Austen's six novels, *Emma*, *Sense and Sensibility*, *Mansfield Park*, *Northanger Abbey*, *Pride and Prejudice*, and *Persuasion* from March through August, at their homes in early twenty-first century Central Valley, California.

-This essay is about how *The Jane Austen Book Club* portrays such social changes as the emergence of third wave feminism, a movement associated with book club discussions among American women of the novels of Jane Austen, among others, and the rise of popular culture icons like *Sex and the City,* (SATC) a popular American romantic sitcom series, whose influences are clearly reflected in the life styles and narratives of the book club members.
+This essay is about how *The Jane Austen Book Club* portrays such social changes as the emergence of third wave feminism, which promoted book club readings by American women of the novels of Jane Austen as well as others, and the rise of popular culture icons like *Sex and the City,* a popular American romantic situation comedy series, whose influences are clearly reflected in the life styles and narratives of the book club members.